 As founder and project coordinator for ArtsEd4All, an informal collective of educators, artists, scientists, civic institutions and community organizations based in San Francisco, she designs and hosts arts experiences rooted in place.
 She also plays and builds connections with The Blue Marbles Project, the slowest moving art project on Earth.

 Working with Mindful Littles has been a life changing experience.
 Before volunteering with this group, I’d say I was guilty of not always incorporating compassion and mindfulness into my everyday life, but since I have started volunteering with this organization I have noticed a positive change within myself.

 - Danielle Castro, Youth Leader, Age 17

 Mindful Littles was an integral part of our collaborative initiative, OrindaCares.
 OrindaCares is a partnership with Mindful Littles, the Orinda Union School District, Miramonte High School, and the City of Orinda.
 Mindful Littles provided not just the concept and strategy development for this partnership, but the project leadership and organization to make our initiative highly successful.

 - Carolyn Seaton, Superintendent of Orinda Union School District

-Mindful Little has led two programs this year for our community - one for parents and children on the topic "the courage to be different," and one just for children on the topic of honoring seniors.
+Mindful Littles has led two programs for our community, one for parents and children called "The Courage to be Different," and one just for children about honoring seniors.
 Both were absolutely wonderful!
-It was a pleasure to collaborate with Tanuka in planning the programs, and she and her team prepared thoughtful, engaging lessons that were meaningful to the families as well as being fun, interactive, and hands-on.
-I believe the lessons Mindful Littles brought to our community will stick with the children for a long time, and I highly recommend Mindful Littles programs!
+It was a pleasure to collaborate with Tanuka in planning the programs.
+She and her team prepared thoughtful, engaging lessons that were meaningful to the families as well as being fun, interactive, and hands-on.
+I believe the lessons Mindful Littles brought to our community will stick with the children for a long time.
+I highly recommend Mindful Littles programs!